 About Peter Petré

-I am an associate research professor in English linguistics at the University of Antwerp, and hold a PhD from the KU Leuven (Belgium).
+I am a full professor in English linguistics at the University of Antwerp, and hold a PhD from the KU Leuven (Belgium).
 As a researcher, I aim at keeping a wide view, combining insights and research methods from linguistics, psycholinguistics, history, philology, philosophy, and evolution research.
 As a lecturer, I have taught courses on English language and linguistics, historical linguistics, medieval literature, and corpus linguistics.

 Predictable ways of being unpredictable: Unconventional uses of verbal constructions